 - Regularly wash hands and use sanitising gels that are readily available throughout key points in the venue.

-- Wear a face covering* in all areas of the venue.
+- Wear a face covering* when circulating in all areas of the venue and whilst seated in seminar or conference facilities.
 Flexibility applies when eating and appropriately distanced in catering outlet seating areas.